America’s Storm Warriors: MB Chapter

 In March 1849, Henry Wardell, descendant of the first settler of Monmouth Beach, deeded a lot on the beach (across from today’s Park Road) to the U.S. government.
 An informal lifesaving society built a one-room beach structure, 16-by-28 feet.

-According to U.S. Representative William A. Newell, who wrote the law to create the lifesaving service in August 1848, there were more than 120 shipwrecks just along the NJ coast from 1846 to 1848.
-Congressman Newell, who represented the shore area from Sandy Hook to Little Egg Harbor, had witnessed a shipwreck himself, shortly after his graduation from the University of Pennsylvania Medical School in 1839.
+According to U.S. Representative William A. Newell, who wrote the law creating a lifesaving service in August 1848, there were more than 120 shipwrecks just along the NJ coast from 1846 to 1848.
+Congressman Newell, who represented the shore area from Sandy Hook to Little Egg Harbor, had witnessed a deadly shipwreck himself, shortly after his graduation from the University of Pennsylvania Medical School in 1839.
 During a storm that summer he had watched helplessly from the beach as the Count Teresto was wrecked and all hands aboard were lost.
 Seeing the dead bodies washed ashore the next day had a profound impact him.
 A physician, NJ governor, and friend of President Abraham Lincoln, Newell later became the superintendent of the U.S. Life-Saving Association, NJ District.

 In 1871, the service was reorganized and the first station was built on Sandy Hook and then one every five miles down the coast.
 By 1878, the U.S. Life Saving Service was officially formed.
 In 1880, a two-story Monmouth Beach station, known as #4 at Galilee (across from today’s Seacrest Road), was built.
-Six men manned the station and they were required to drill regularly, maintain the equipment, and patrol the beach at least three times a night.
+Six men worked the station and they were required to drill regularly, maintain the equipment, and patrol the beach at least three times a night.
 The surfmen, as they were called, would patrol until they met up with another surfman and exchanged brass tokens (called “checks”).